 Q: Do you offer any frame/grip modifications along with your texturing?

 A: We can do some basic stuff like trigger guard undercuts and finger groove removal on Glocks.
-We've even done a few grip chops, but we currently don't do any modifications that require structural changes to the frame/grip due to liability issues.
+We also offer grip chops for CZ P-09, Glock 17/34, and Sig XCarry frames to accept compact magazines, but we currently don't do any modifications that require structural changes to the frame/grip (i.e. - Glock grip reduction) due to durability and liability issues.
 If you are wanting something specific, send us an email or a direct message on Instagram or Facebook to discuss.

 Q: What is your lead time to get a frame/grip textured?

 A: That really depends on what is already in the queue, but we are certainly not back-logged like the more well-known professionals out there.
 Once we receive your frame/grip, we can typically get it done and shipped back out to you or your FFL within a week.